pwenker/pronunciation_trainer/docs/grapheme_based_solution.md

 ### Analysis of Transcription Pairs

 #### Pair 1: "Interesting."
-- **Teacher Transcription:** "Interesting."
+- **Teacher Transcription:** "interesting."
 - **Learner Transcription:** "Interesting."

 **Analysis:**
 - The learner's transcription starts with a capital "I" and ends with a period.
 This could be remedied by using a simple normalization function.
 - The capitalization and punctuation are transcription errors but do not necessarily indicate a pronunciation error.
 This highlights a limitation in assessing pronunciation purely from written transcriptions without audio context.
-- Further, without audio, it's impossible to assess aspects like stress, intonation, or subtle phonetic variations (e.g., the reduction of unstressed vowels or the precise articulation of consonants).
+- Further, without audio, it's impossible to assess prosodic aspects like stress, intonation, or subtle phonetic variations (e.g., the reduction of unstressed vowels or the precise articulation of consonants).

 #### Pair 2: "won" vs. "One."
 - **Teacher Transcription:** "won"